England’s most picturesque castle was once an open sewer: Bodiam Castle, the moated masterpiece haunted by spirits and spectres

 The castle was built as a fortress in 1385 by Sir Edward Dalyngrigge, a Knight of the

 Shire of Sussex, who held considerable power.
 It was intended to defend the area against possible French invasion during the Hundred Years War, but was never tested in battle.
-A siege was planned by Richard III in 1483, but it is believed that the castle surrendered without much resistence.
+A siege was planned by Richard III in 1483, but it is believed that the castle surrendered without much resistance.

 In following years, it became a luxury stately home for Sir Edward’s family and his descendents.